-- from 1 July 1992 where the emissions of gaseous and particulate pollutants from the engine do not comply with the limit values set out in line A, of the table in section 6.2.1. of Annex I to Directive 88/77/EEC.
+where the emissions of gaseous and particulate pollutants and opacity of smoke from the engine do not comply with the limit values set out in row A of the Tables in section 6.2.1. of Annex I to Directive 88/77/EEC, as amended by this Directive.